jjethwa/rundeck/README.md

 LOGIN_MODULE - RDpropertyfilelogin(default) or ldap

-JASS_CONF_FILE - ldap configuration file name if ldap.
+JAAS_CONF_FILE - ldap configuration file name if ldap.
 You will need to mount the same file at /etc/rundeck/<filename of ldap>
 ```

 # Volumes